Angular-Wave/angular.ts/docs/content/docs/values/document.md

 angular.module('demo', []).value('$document', {});
 ```

-The wrapper also make accessible `window.document` directly in template scope
+When combined with `ng-inject` directive, the wrapper also makes `document`
-via `ng-inject` directive.
+object directly accessible in the template scope.

 #### Demo